Barry Allen (DC Extended Universe): Multiversal crisis

+Barry undoes his changes to the timeline and finally comes to terms with his mother's death.
+However, he makes a minor change in the past, which creates new evidence in the present day that proves his father's innocence.
+After returning to the present and helping to exonerate Henry, Barry meets with Wayne, who looks different as a result of the timeline change.

+Catching up with Aquaman

+Following his multiversal adventure, Barry, having met a different Bruce Wayne, met with a seemingly an unchanged Arthur Curry for drinks.
+As they left a bar and headed back to Barry's apartment, Arthur was drunk and Barry tells him about all the timeline changed but says Arthur is literally the same person.
+Arthur falls into a puddle and says he'll wait there until Barry comes back with more drinks.

 Alternate versions

 Knightmare reality

 In a dark potential future seen in visions by Bruce Wayne and Victor Stone, Darkseid has taken over the world after turning it into an apocalyptic wasteland and corrupted Superman into his second-in-command after killing Lois Lane.
 Flash, Batman, Cyborg, Mera, Deathstroke, and Joker are seen being hunted by the brainwashed Superman in one of these visions.
-Allen is shown to have travelled from this future reality back to 2015 to tell Wayne that Lane "is the key" and to "find the others" before disappearing, implying that he is trying to prevent Lane's death.
+Barry is shown to have travelled from this future reality back to 2015 to tell Wayne that Lane "is the key" and to "find the others" before disappearing, implying that he is trying to prevent Lane's death.

 Earth Prime

-At some point, Allen encountered another version of himself (played by Grant Gustin) in the Speed Force.
-The two Allens have a brief exchange, discovering they are the same person from different universes, and that the second Allen has adopted the moniker of "The Flash".
-Oblivious to the crisis the Flash is facing, Allen fades out from the Speed Force.
-This encounter led to Allen's own eventual adoption of the superhero moniker "The Flash."
+At some point, Barry encountered another version of himself (played by Grant Gustin) in the Speed Force.
+The two Barrys have a brief exchange, discovering they are the same person from different universes, and that the second Barry has adopted the moniker of "The Flash".
+Oblivious to the crisis the Flash is facing, Barry fades out from the Speed Force.
+This encounter led to Barry's own eventual adoption of the superhero moniker "The Flash."

 Flashpoint Reality

-Another version of Barry Allen (played again by Miller) is due to appear in the 2023 film The Flash.
-In this reality, Allen's mother was never murdered and he didn't go on to become the superhero The Flash.
+An 18-year-old Barry whose mother was never murdered and has yet to become The Flash.
+He meets his older counterpart on the day the latter gained his powers, and is taken to the Central City Police Department, where he is struck by lightning and granted the same powers as his older self.
+Allen teams up with his older counterpart, his reality's Batman, and Supergirl to stop the Kryptonian invasion led by General Zod.
+Supergirl and Batman both die during the battle, causing both Barrys to go back in time to try and save them.
+The older Barry realizes that they cannot save them, but Allen keeps going back and trying.
+The two meet Dark Flash in the Speed Force, who is an older version of the Flashpoint Allen.
+When Dark Flash tries to kill the older Barry, Allen sacrifices himself to erase Dark Flash from existence and save his older self.